reddr/LibScout/README.md

 ## Library History Scraper (./scripts)

 The scripts directory contains python scripts to automatically download original library SDKs including complete version histories from *Maven Central*, *JCenter* and *custom mvn repositories*.
 The original library SDKs can be used to generate profiles and to conduct library API analyses (see modules below).
+Use the [library-profile-generator](scripts/library-profile-generator.sh) script to conveniently generate profiles at scale.

 The scrapers need to be configured with a json config that includes metadata of the libraries to be fetched (name, groupid, artefactid).
 There is currently a config file for mvn central with over 100 libraries and a config to download Android libraries from Google's maven repository (350 libraries, including support, gms, ktx, jetpack, ..).